 Here is a tentative schedule for Spring 2021.

 There is homework for this session <gasp>!
 Please watch Food, Inc. before coming to the meeting.
 We’ll start by getting to know any newcomers and sharing things we’ve done over the past few months for planet- and people-care.
 Then we’ll talk about the consequences of the food we eat and put in place a plan for a Kitchen Inventory.

 Sometime before this session, please complete the Kitchen Inventory that we talked about last time.
 Then during the meeting, we’ll talk about what you discovered; what changes you want to make; and how you can nurture yourself, your family, and your neighbors with your food choices.

 A discussion of Jemar Tisby’s new book How To Fight Racism.
-Please get a copy of this book and read it (or at least skim it) before our meeting.
+Please get a copy of this book and read it (or at least skim it) before our meeting if you can, or else do check out our google doc for other anti-racism resources (Contact me for the link).
 N.B.: This book is written from a Christian perspective and contains sections that are explicitly Christian in content.
-However, it is also intensely practical and has lots of helpful, ordinary suggestions that anybody can use to fight racism, no matter their religion or areligious identity.
+However, it is also quite practical and has lots of helpful, ordinary suggestions that anybody can use to fight racism, no matter their religion or areligious identity.

 March 22nd (Monday): How To Fight Racism Part 2